Stacey06152324/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characters A and c from input to Z and e respectively.
+Write a command that finds all empty files and directories in the current directory and all sub-directories.